 Use the following forms when applying for a sales tax refund:

 When a special application form is not required (see specialized application forms below): Form AU-11, Application for Credit or Refund of Sales or Use Tax.
+You can also Web File this form and electronically provide documentation supporting the claim for refund.

 Specialized application forms:

-Qualified Empire Zone Enterprises (QEZE): Form AU-12, Application for Credit or Refund of Sales or Use Tax—Qualified Empire Zone Enterprise (QEZE).
+Qualified Empire Zone Enterprises (QEZE): Form AU-12, Application for Credit or Refund of Sales or Use Tax - Qualified Empire Zone Enterprise (QEZE).

 Motor vehicles: Form DTF-806, Application for Refund and/or Credit of Sales or Use Tax Paid on Casual Sale of Motor Vehicle.